chimera-linux/cports/Packaging.md

     ...
 ```

 The function name is up to you, it does not matter.
+The subpackage name follows
+the same conventions as the main package (notably, it must be lowercase).
-In order to cover more
-cases, the subpackage definition can also be conditional:
+In order to cover more cases, the subpackage definition can also be conditional:

 ```
 @subpackage("mysubpackage", foo == bar)